bartala/PalliativEtiological/README.md

 ## 📚 **Overview**
 This repository contains code and links to the datasets necessary to run the HeteroSciGNN Classifier model.
-This model predicts novel drug mechanisms as etiological or palliative using node embeddings in heterogeneous graphs.
+This model predicts novel drug mechanisms as etiological or palliative using node embeddings in heterogeneous graph.

 ### Motivation
 Understanding the relationships between drugs, genes, and diseases is crucial for effectively developing and selecting treatments.
 Our model aims to differentiate between two types of drug mechanisms: etiological (targeting disease causes or contributing factors) and palliative (alleviating symptoms).
 Despite its significance in drug design and repurposing, this distinction has not been extensively explored.